Field Placement Selection

 During Field Placement

-Students will be responsible to keep a daily log of work activities to track their experiences and complete a work term feedback form.
-The Field Placement Manual must be returned to the program coordinator on the first day back after work term.
-Students will also be responsible for preparing a tech tip presentation from what they learned at work term.
-Upon returning to school, post work term meetings will occur to discuss student feedback as well as placement supervisor feedback.
+Students will be responsible to keep a daily log of work activities to track their experiences and complete a field placement feedback form.
+The Field Placement Manual must be returned to the program coordinator on the first day back after field placement.
+Students will also be responsible for preparing a tech tip presentation from what they learned at their field placement.
+Upon returning to school, post field placement meetings will occur to discuss student feedback as well as placement supervisor feedback.

 Hours of Placement

 Hours are dependant on the host facility.
 Students must complete 4 weeks of a 37.5 hour work week.

 A tech tip presentation is a 5-minute presentation to share with the class an interesting tech tip they learned from their field placement.
 It should not be a how-to presentation on fabricating a device, but a helpful tip of certain aspects of the fabrication process.
 Fill out the tech tip form during your placement to stay on track.